pateltanmayp/microcontroller_projects/README.md

 ## Sequencer
 Produces a sequencer program that displays a dynamic LED pattern.
 Users can interact with and change the LED pattern through push buttons.
 All code is implemented in the [PIC Assembly lanuage](http://ww1.microchip.com/downloads/en/DeviceDoc/33014K.pdf).

+## Message Wand
+Uses C Interrupts to display a message of choice when the wand is waved back and forth.
+As the wand is waved in one direction, the array of LEDs rapidly changes its illumination pattern every frame to trick the brain into thinking it displayed a full 2-dimensional message (a word).
+An inertial sensor detects changes in direction and plays the frames in reverse order when the wand is waved backward.
+Therefore, when waved rapidly back and forth, the device will appear to be showing a customized message to the user.

+## Reaction Tester
+Allows users to test their reaction times in a physical setup.
+Conceptually, this game is similar to Whack-a-Mole, but with LEDs!